chloepham18/SMB_Dynamic_Credit_Line/README.md

-# 💳 SMB Dynamic Credit Line with BNPL Features
+# 💳 Dynamic Credit Limit Assignment Model for SMB

-This project implements an end-to-end machine learning pipeline to dynamically assign credit lines to small and medium-sized businesses (SMBs) using credit card data enhanced with Buy Now Pay Later (BNPL) characteristics.
+This project implements an end-to-end machine learning pipeline to dynamically assign credit lines to small and medium-sized businesses (SMBs) using credit card data and financial attributes.
 The goal is to optimize lending costs, minimize capital risk, and enable smart, dynamic underwriting strategies.

 Inspired by fintech innovators like Ramp, Brex, Stripe, and Sofi, this solution demonstrates how modern credit platforms can empower SMBs with adaptive financing.